QuickBooks · Consulting

 Reports stopped answering the right questions

 The P&L you built at setup doesn’t reflect how the business sells today.
-New products, new locations, new services — none of them mapped into reporting dimensions when added.
+New products, new locations, new services — none of them mapped into the class or location tracking dimensions that QuickBooks uses to slice a report when added.
+Without classes or locations assigned at the transaction level, a segmented P&L simply can’t be produced retroactively.
 The reports exist; they just don’t answer what leadership asks anymore.

 Ad-hoc accounts have accumulated

-“Just add an account for this” — repeated over years — produces a chart with hundreds of partially-used accounts, inconsistent categorization rules, and reports that are technically complete but operationally useless.
+“Just add an account for this” — repeated over years — produces chart-of-accounts bloat: dozens or hundreds of partially-used accounts, near-duplicate accounts (a “Office Supplies” and an “Office Supply” and a “Supplies-Office”), and inconsistent categorization that scatters the same expense across three lines.
+QuickBooks Online editions cap the account count, and a bloated chart slows the file, breaks period-over-period comparisons, and produces reports that are technically complete but operationally useless.
 The chart is fighting the bookkeeping.

 Integrations are unreliable

 Shopify stopped syncing correctly after an update.
 Bill.com payments double-post occasionally.
 Gusto’s journal entries land in the wrong accounts.
-Each integration is mostly working — but the “mostly” creates month-end cleanup that shouldn’t exist.
+A connector that posts both an invoice and a deposit for the same order double-counts revenue; one that maps to the wrong income or liability account silently distorts the books.
+Each integration is mostly working — but the “mostly” creates duplicate transactions and month-end cleanup that shouldn’t exist.

 New users changed things without realizing it

-A new bookkeeper added accounts, changed a rule, remapped some items.
+A new bookkeeper added accounts, changed a bank-feed rule, remapped some items, and inherited the prior user’s permissions when the role was never re-scoped after the staff change.
 Individually each change seemed reasonable.
-Cumulatively they broke the consistency the system depended on.
-No one has a clear picture of the current state.
+Cumulatively they broke the consistency the system depended on — conflicting auto-categorization rules now miscategorize the same vendor two different ways, and no one has a clear picture of the current state or who can change what.

 QuickBooks Enterprise is being used as QuickBooks Online